roman-milk/roman-milk.github.io/church-on-state.md

  Adam's eyes widened, feasting on the incredible sight in front of him.
 They were, in a word, perfect.
 Adam had never seen boobs this big.
 And they were so round.
 So perky.
 And her nipples looked amazing.
 Hard, suckable nipples, perfect for chewing on.
 Perfectly round areolas.
 Just by seeing these, Adam was now officially a breast-man.
 No more small boobies for him.
 He would be satisfied with nothing less than giant breasts.

  "You wanna feel?"
 Catherine asked coyly, nibbling on her fingernail teasingly.
 Adam could not put up a fight as Catherine grabbed his hands and brought them upwards, towards her chest.
 When his hands got within a few inches of her huge tits, Adam's hands leapt forward to close the gap.
 His fingers pressed into the flesh of her large breasts, their soft skin rebounding against his fingers in just the right way.
 Once his hands were full, he finally gave them a good squeeze.
-Report_Story #6